Nedlands, Western Australia: Politics

 Nedlands is part of the federal division of Curtin.
 The federal seat has traditionally been regarded as a safe seat, being continually retained by the Liberal Party with the exception of former Liberal Party member Allan Rocher as an independent politician between 1996 and 1998, but was won by independent politician Kate Chaney at the 2022 Australian federal election.
-For the parliament of Western Australia, the state electoral district of Nedlands is held by Labor member Katrina Stratton.
+For the parliament of Western Australia, the state electoral district of Nedlands is held by Liberal member Jonathan Huston.

 Its easternmost booth near the university is marginal at both levels of government, and all parts of the suburb exhibit a strong Green vote (and historically environmental concerns have also resulted in a strong primary vote for Liberals for Forests).

 Climate

 Due to its elevation, Nedlands is slightly cooler and wetter than the Perth central business district.